 How many times can I access GWR?

 You may access the GWR system as many times as needed throughout the web registration period to register for, add, and drop courses.
-Any changes in course selection must be made in person at the appropriate office(s) after Web Registration ends, but prior to the end of Late Registration.
+Any changes in course selection must be made directly with the appropriate office(s) after Web Registration ends, but prior to the end of Late Registration.

 You may add courses to your registration request throughout the web registration period.
 This involves making payment for the additional course(s).
 Failure to do so may result in cancellation of your entire registration.

 You may also drop courses throughout the web registration period.
 When dropping summer alternate courses you may use GWR for up to 5 days prior to the course's start date; thereafter, you must drop courses using the Change of Registration form until the close of the withdrawal period.
 If your dropped courses result in a credit balance on your student account, you are refunded via check.
 The $25 registration fee is non-refundable.

 If you drop courses via the GWR system, you must email a request for a refund to email@example.com.
 Please include your name, student ID, and the specific type of refund required.
 You may not be able to drop your entire schedule using WebAdvisor.
 Contact your department if you wish to drop all courses.